 The Company has issued securitized debt to finance a portion of its residential mortgage loan and RMBS portfolios.
-Certain transactions involving residential mortgage loans are accounted for as secured borrowings, and are recorded as Securitized loans held for investment and the corresponding debt as Securitized debt, collateralized by loans held for investment in the Consolidated Statements of Financial Condition.
+Certain transactions involving residential mortgage loans are accounted for as secured borrowings, and are recorded as "Securitized loans held for investment" and the corresponding debt as "Securitized debt, loans held for investment" in the Consolidated Statements of Financial Condition.
 These securitizations are collateralized by residential adjustable or fixed rate mortgage loans that have been placed in a trust and pay interest and principal to the debt holders of that securitization.
-Re-securitization transactions classified as Securitized debt, collateralized by Non-Agency RMBS reflect the transfer to a trust of fixed or adjustable rate RMBS which are classified as Non-Agency RMBS transferred to consolidated VIEs that pay interest and principal to the debt holders of that re-securitization.
-Re-securitization transactions completed by the Company that did not qualify as sales are accounted for as secured borrowings.
+Re-securitization transactions classified as "Securitized debt, Non-Agency RMBS transferred to consolidated VIEs" that pay interest and principal to the debt holders of that re-securitization.
+Re-securitizations completed by the Company that did not qualify as sales are accounted for as secured borrowings.
+The holders of securitized debt have no recourse to the Company and the Company does not receive any interest or principal paid on such debt.
 The associated securitized debt is carried at amortized cost.
 The Company estimates the fair value of its securitized debt for disclosure purposes as described in Note 5 to these consolidated financial statements.